McCullers silences LA bats; Dodger Stadium fans jeer Astros

 The jeering started early as the crowd in the upper deck and bleachers shouted “Cheaters!” at Houston players during warmups.
 Fans threw back Astros home runs in batting practice.

-The booing and chants only got louder, but the fans made more noise than the LA bats.
+The booing and chants only got louder, and multiple fights broke out in the stands, but the fans made more noise than the LA bats.
 Houston pitchers gave up just five singles and struck out 13 as the AL West leaders ended a two-game skid.

 This was the first chance Dodgers fans had to unload on the Astros in person at Chavez Ravine since their sign-stealing scandal was revealed late in 2019.
 Houston beat LA in the 2017 World Series, winning Game 7 at Dodger Stadium.